Opinion | There’s nothing conservative about CPAC

 This dynamic is dangerous because politics has a morally instructive role.
 When those holding opinions outside the mainstream gain high office, their opinions are inevitably mainstreamed.
 Views espoused by an extremist at CPAC merely reinforce the views of other extremists.
 Views declared from behind a lectern with a presidential seal on it are at least partially normalized.
 If we believe that moral leadership can improve a country, it follows that immoral leadership can debase it.

 An example: Many Americans have an uninformed or mixed opinion about undocumented migrants.
-When an American president compares such migrants to vermin, slanders them as rapists and criminals, shatters their families at the border, and condemns their children to cages, Americans are given permission for dehumanization.
+When an American president compares such migrants to vermin, slanders them as rapists and criminals, shatters their families at the border and condemns their children to cages, Americans are given permission for dehumanization.
 Other GOP politicians are given a green light for demonization.
 White supremacists are confirmed and emboldened in their hatred.
 Not just the politics of the country but also the character of the country are poisoned.

 This is one reason that right-wing populists can never be true conservatives.
 If intellectual conservatism means anything, it means one generation has the moral duty to cultivate humanizing beliefs and habits in the next.
 Conservatives do not believe that human beings come pre-wired for character.
 Children must be carefully taught to know what is right, informed by millennia of reflection on the matter.
 They must be instructed to do what is right through example and habituation.
 No form of traditional conservatism would urge people to follow their destructive passions or indulge their baser instincts.